Can You Work in Austria with a German EU Blue Card?

 As a holder of the EU Blue Card, you can apply for an advance option – Red White Red Card Plus; but it will be issued only for one year.
 The Red-White-Red Card plus entitles you to fixed-term settlement and unlimited labor market access (not limited to a specific employer).

-You will need to prove the basic level of German language (A1) for this type of permit.
+You will need to prove the basic German language (A1) level for this type of permit.

 After a total settlement period in Austria of five years, holders of Red-White-Red Card or EU Blue Card Austria may obtain the residence title Permanent Residence – EU if they fulfill the requirements for this title.

-Keep in mind that by changing your location, you miss out on the opportunity to receive a permanent residence permit in Germany which can be obtained after 33 months of living and working in the country.
+Keep in mind that by changing your location, you miss out on the opportunity to receive a permanent residence permit in Germany, which can be obtained after 33 months of living and working there.

 The biggest benefit of this permit is that there are no restrictions regarding the labor market, and you aren’t longer limited to a specific employer.

-Therefore, the wise decision will be to stay in Germany until you receive a permanent residence permit (33 months – 2,75 years) and see which opportunities in Austria you have.
+Therefore, the wise decision will be to stay in Germany until you receive a permanent residence permit (33 months – 2,75 years) and see your opportunities in Austria.

 What you need to know about EU Blue Card

-EU Blue Card is a long-term residence permit that allows highly skilled workers from non-EU/EEA countries to live and work in Europe for a duration of up to 4 years.
+EU Blue Card is a long-term residence permit that allows highly skilled workers from non-EU/EEA countries to live and work in Europe for up to 4 years.

 Requirements:

-- A recognized university degree or a university degree comparable to a German university degree.
-You can check if your diploma fits into the criteria under “foreign university degrees” on this website.
+- A recognized university degree or a degree comparable to a German one.
+You can check if your diploma fits the criteria under “foreign university degrees” on this website.

 - A job that matches your qualifications, with an annual gross salary of at least 58,400 EUR (Germany) in 2023.

-Sometimes it could be hard to find an employer who is ready to pay such a high salary.
-Luckily, there is another regulation applicable to the level of earning, which you can see below.
+Sometimes, it could be hard to find an employer ready to pay such a high salary.
+Luckily, another regulation applies to the earning level, which you can see below.

 Germany offers some special conditions for professionals in shortage occupations in STEM fields; for such specialists, the required salary is 45,552 EUR (2023).